lukaszmadrzynski/Website-Update/content/pages/ecotours.md

         title: "Zhongji\_Migratory Birds"
         subtitle: from $38 to $58 per person
         text: >+
-          <div style="text-align: left">Embark on a challenging yet rewarding
+          <div style="text-align: left">**(Only from November to February)**
-          trek on Jade Dragon Snow Mountain near Lijiang, experiencing diverse ecosystems and stunning alpine scenery.
+          Embark on a challenging yet rewarding trek on Jade Dragon Snow Mountain near Lijiang, experiencing diverse ecosystems and stunning alpine scenery.
 Discover the unique flora and fauna of this iconic Yunnan peak, a highlight of ecotourism in the region.</div>

         image:
           type: ImageBlock